 The film footage includes the 1955 last-second field goal by DePauw's Fred Williams, including audio from the WGRE radio broadcast of that game; the 1977 ABC regional telecast that featured play-by-play by Jim Lampley; color images from the 1941 dedication of Blackstock Stadium; and a rare interview with Bob Steuber, who came to DePauw as a Navy V-5 student after playing for the NFL's Chicago Bears, and went on to lead the nation in scoring in 1943.
 The oldest film, from 1938, shows DePauw playing Evansville.
 For games which were televised, the original play-by-play was used.
 Owen -- who researched, wrote and edited all of the segments -- provided the narration for the older clips.

-The 112 clips (there were two games each in 1900 and 1901) are available for online viewing via this link.
+The 112 clips (there were two games each in 1900 and 1901) are available for online viewing via this link or at YouTube.
 They have been appearing on Monon Bell DVDs since 2002 as well as discs created for the last two Alumni Reunion Weekends at DePauw. (at left: Tiger coach Tom Mont being carried off the field by his players after the 1962 Monon Bell Classic)